 Are you on the hunt for ideas on what rooftop tent (RTT) to buy for your vehicle?
 Look no further.
-Here you will find all the answers to questions that we ourselves had, before we bought our own roof top tent.
-As in other cases, there is a world of options.
-Let’s see what the world has to offer for your next adventure.
+Here you will find all the answers to questions that we ourselves had before we bought our own rooftop tent.
+As in other cases, there are so many options.
+Let's see what the world has to offer for your next adventure.

 TOP THREE Roof Top Tents

 - Front Runner Outfitters roof-top tent — it's lightweight and well made

 - Smittybilt Overlander — it's the cheapest option

 - iKamper Skycamp TOP — it's a popular, well-crafted tent (and we bought one)